Newark Castle, Port Glasgow: Renaissance mansion

 In the late 16th century the castle was inherited by Sir Patrick Maxwell, a powerful friend of king James VI of Scotland and who was notorious for murdering two members of a rival family and beating his wife who left him after having 16 children.
 In 1597 Sir Patrick expanded the building, constructing a new north range replacing the earlier hall in the form of a three-storey Renaissance mansion.
 At this time the barmkin wall was demolished except for the north east tower, which was converted into a doocot.
 During these years, Maxwell was a feud with a neighbour Robert Montgomerie of Skelmorlie.

 The central part of the mansion has cellars with tiny windows under a main hall with large windows, and other accommodation above that.
 An east wing with the main entrance door close to the main block links it to the original tower house which was suitably modified, and a short west wing connects to the gatehouse.
 The mansion has features of the Scottish baronial style including crow-stepped gables and north corners embellished with corbelled turrets.
 At the centre of its north wall a stairwell supported out on corbelling gives access to the upper floor.

 In 1668 the Glasgow authorities purchased 18 acres (7 hectares) of land around Newark Castle from Sir George Maxwell who was then the laird, and developed the harbour into what they called "Port Glasgow".
 The last Maxwell died in 1694 and the castle had a series of non-resident owners.
-An early tenant was a ropemaker called John Orr who also dealt in wild animals such as big cats and bears which he obtained from ships visiting the Clyde and often housed in the castle cellars.
+An early tenant was a ropemaker called John Gray who also dealt in wild animals such as big cats and bears which he obtained from ships visiting the Clyde and often housed in the castle cellars.
 The cellars and gardens were later rented by Charles Williamson who blocked access from the hall to stop the joiner John Gardner who rented the hall from stealing fruit stored in the cellars.

 John Smith in 1895 records that the stump of the dule tree were carefully preserved in the castle grounds.